nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1a.
 The person already exists in TABS.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 1a1.
-TABS displays that the person already exists in the program.
+TABS displays that the person already exists in TABS.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Use case ends.